cbeams/spring-framework-2.5.x/readme.txt

 * "aspectj/test" contains the AspectJ-specific source files for Spring's test suite
 * "samples" contains various demo applications and showcases

-The "lib" directory is just included in the "-with-dependencies" download.
+The "lib" directory is only included in the "-with-dependencies" download.
 Make sure to download this full distribution ZIP file if you want to run the sample applications and/or build the framework yourself.
 Ant build scripts for the framework and the samples are provided.
 The standard samples can be built with the included Ant runtime by invoking the corresponding "build.bat" files (see samples subdirectories).